browserengineering/book/book/intro.md

 hope the book passes along its beauty---its clever algorithms and data structures, its co-evolution with the culture and history of computing, its centrality in our world.
 But most of all, I hope the book lets you see in yourself someone building the browser of the future.
-The future doesn't just arrive; it’s up to you to invent and discover and create it!